-The subject matter covered by the Major Field Test (MFT) in Biology is organized into four major areas:**

-The subject matter covered by the Major Field Test in Biology is organized into four major areas: cell biology; molecular biology and genetics; organismal biology; and population biology, evolution, and ecology.
 The test contains approximately 150 multiple-choice questions, a number of which are grouped in sets and based on descriptions of laboratory and field situations, diagrams, or experimental results.
-For more information about the exam, click on this link, http://www.ets.org/Media/Tests/MFT/pdf/mft_samp_questions_biology.pdf and review the Sample Test Questions to get a sense of what will be covered on the exam.
+Visit the ETS site for more information about the exam and to see sample test questions.

 Excused absences from the exam will be provided ONLY for extraordinary circumstances.
 Students are required to submit excused absence documentation through the Office of Academic Advising.